davidtchiu/davidtchiu.github.io/teaching/cs475/lab2/index.md

 ```

 Although high-level languages like C, Java, etc., hide it from us, the three variables have to exist *somewhere* in your computer's memory.
 Let's take a look at a make-believe snapshot of my computer's memory as it runs the code shown above.

-You might recall from your architecture class that a **CPU word** is the fundamental unit of data transfer between memory and CPU.
-In these tutorials, we'll assume that a word is a block of four contiguous bytes (i.e., 32-bits), though it is worth mentioning that many CPUs now fully support 8-byte words (i.e., 64-bits).
+You might recall from your architecture class that a **CPU word** is a unit of data transfer between memory and CPU.
+In these tutorials, we'll assume that a word is a block of four contiguous bytes (i.e., 32-bits).

-In the figure below, only each word's start address is shown, but know that each byte within the word addressable too.
-When a CPU requests the byte located at a certain address, say `1117`,  the *full* word ranging from address `1116` to `1119` is automatically retrieved from memory and brought into one of the CPU's registers.
-The CPU then extracts the desired byte from the word, if necessary.\
+In the figure below, only a word's start address is shown, but know that each byte within the word is addressable too.
+When a CPU requests the byte located at a certain address, say `1117`,  the *full* word ranging from address `1116` to `1119` is retrieved from memory and brought into one of the CPU's registers.
+The CPU then extracts the desired byte at `1117`.
+All of this is done behind the scenes hidden from the programmer.\

  <img border="1" width="450px" src="figures/proj2-ex1.png"/>

-**Important Operator: `sizeof()`**
+**Important C Operator: `sizeof()`**
 Notice from the figure above that that an `int` takes up four contiguous bytes, a `char` requires just one byte, and a `double` requires eight.
-The specific space requirements for each  type actually vary across architectures. **So how did I know these storage requirements apply to my machine?** C provides an important operator `sizeof()` for this purpose.
+The specific space requirements for each data type actually vary across architectures, so how did I know these storage requirements apply to my machine?
+C provides an important operator `sizeof()` for this purpose.
 It inputs the name of a variable, a data type, or an expression, and returns the size in bytes that it occupies in memory.
 Let's see what it does.

 ```c
 #include <stdio.h>